jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # Purity
 # Isolation

 ^ Here are three of my favorite techniques for minimizing the complexity of state.
-Let's go through each one in turn.
+Let’s go through each one in turn.

 ---